F3z11/F3z11/README.md

   - Built NLP pipelines with Transformers, BERT, and RAG for tasks like text classification, fake-news detection, and domain-specific question answering.

 - 💡 What I enjoy:
-  - Turning messy, real-world data into clear insights and robust models, from anomaly detection and time series to recommender systems and optimization.
+  - Turning messy, real-world data into clear insights and robust models, from implementation of ML algorithms to recommender systems and optimization.
   - Bridging theory and practice through open, reproducible experiments and clean, well-documented code.

 - 📫 How to reach me: